 Best Mid-range Hotels

 Here is my list of the top Mid-range hotels that provide the best bang for your buck.

 #1.
 My First Pick For the Best Mid-range Hotel in Toronto is Holiday Inn Toronto Downtown Centre

 - This hotel is in the ideal location in Downtown.
 Located on Carlton street, it is steps away from Yonge street, College Street Subway and streetcar station.

 - The hotel has good facilities like spa, swimming pool, fitness centre, bar, restaurant, good breakfast and facilities for disabled guests.

 - Average price per night is approx. 180 USD/night .

-#3.
-My Third Pick For The Best Mid-range Hotel in Toronto is Chelsea Hotel Toronto
+#2.
+My Second Pick For The Best Mid-range Hotel in Toronto is Chelsea Hotel Toronto

 - This hotel is also in the ideal flipped “L” location of downtown Toronto.
 Located on Gerrard St. W, very close to Yonge street, this hotel is just a block away from College Street Subway Station and Street Car.